 - You happen to lie/sit/stand uncomfortably and would like to change into a more comfortable position.

-If you cannot tell whether she is (still) enjoying the sex, but very quietly, has dozed off, is writing the grocery list in her mind, or is watching the television running nearby, ask her to tell or show you what feels good for her.
-If she does not like to show loud signs of pleasure, such as moaning, she can simply say “Yes” as soon as one of your movements causes her sexual pleasure.
+If you cannot tell whether she is (still) enjoying the sex, but very quietly, has dozed off, is writing the grocery list in her mind, or is watching the television running nearby, ask her to tell or show you what feels good for her – during foreplay and penetration.
+If she does not like to show loud signs of pleasure, such as moaning, she can simply say “Yes” as soon as what you are doing causes her sexual pleasure.

 While male desire comes in an unbroken exponential curve, female desire moves in waves becoming larger over time.
 With much sexual experience, these waves change and meet in the middle.
 If the woman experiences something as rather neutral this does not mean that she does not enjoy the overall sex – the next pleasure wave may already be on its way and kick in mere seconds later.
 If she, however, shows that something feels neutral and does not get better over half of a minute – or shows any reaction that you do not understand – pause your movements, and ask her what she wants you to do right now.
 If she is not able to tell you because she does not know for sure either, encourage her to experiment a little with her body.
 A self-confident woman will begin to experiment by herself.